 It is important to note that embedding videos in the content are one of the uncommon ways to improve SEO.

 Read Also: How To Convert YouTube Videos To Mp3

 E. Add SEO-Friendly FAQ block

-Another good way to update old content for SEO is by adding SEO-friendly FAQ block.
+Another good way to update old content for SEO is by adding an SEO-friendly FAQ block.

 In fact, it is one of the most uncommon ways to improve SEO.